Tulsa Air and Space Museum & Planetarium: Exhibits

 A small exhibition is dedicated to the story of the training of 42 technical staff members of the young Israeli Air Force, who in 1949 came to the Spartan College of Aviation and Technology in Tulsa, for a 9-month training.
 They were "adopted" while they were there by families of the Tulsa Jewish community.
 Upon completion of their training, they returned to Israel as certified aircraft mechanics.

-Charles Lindbergh and Charles Short meet in Short's office in the old Tulsa Municipal Airport terminal.

 The museum's collections focus primarily on Tulsa's aviation history.